PennockProjects/JAMStart/content/ops/AWSStaticSiteCodePipeline.md

   S3 → {static site bucket} → properties → Static website hosting | Bucket website endpoint

 ## AWS Route53 hosted zone
 To use your S3 static site bucket with a custom domain name, you need an AWS Route53 hosted zone.
 If you acquired your custom domain through Route53, the hosted zone will be automatically setup.
-If you transfered your custom domain names into Route53, you may need to create one.
+If you transferred your custom domain names into Route53, you may need to create one.

 #### Creating Public hosted zone
 Creating a hosted zone is simple, double-check that it is 'Public hosted zone'.